RookLoop/pyVocab/README.md

 functions in here are general enough that they could be used to make other multiple choice tests or trivia games from a properly formated group of .txt files.

-The formatting of the .txt files should be as follows.
+The formatting of the .txt files should be as follows. (see any glossary for an example as well)

 vocab word: definition of vocab word.